tednaleid/ganda/README.md

 # What is `ganda`?

+Ganda lets you make HTTP/HTTPS requests to hundreds to millions of URLs in just a few minutes.

+It's designed with the unix philosiphy of ["do one thing well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) and wants to be used in a chain of command line pipes to make its requests in parallel.

-A utility app that you can pipe urls to and it will request them all in parallel.
-It optionally also allows saving the results of each request in a directory for later analysis.
+By default, it will echo all response bodies to standard out but can optionally save the results of each request in a directory for later analysis.

 Given a file with a list of IDs in it, you could do something like: